Meet ASK Artists

 Her work is found in many private collections across Canada.

-Patricia Earl paints to convey the light, colour and mood of what she sees and feels around her as Mother Nature so generously provides.
+Patricia L. Earl paints to convey the light, colour, and mood of what she sees and feels around her as Mother Nature so generously provides.
 She doesn’t have to travel far to find subjects that inspire her.
 The gentle rolling hills, farmlands, forests, and wild flowers that she loves to paint are found in abundance in Ontario’s countryside, on the hiking trails, and in her own backyard.
-Some of her inspiration comes from her view from the backseat of the motorcycle that she and husband Jim ride as they travel the Ontario countryside or American southwest.
-In studio, Pat enjoys painting with both acrylics and watercolours, but the latter especially appeals to her.
-She loves the freshness of the medium and being able to apply and pour colours right on the paper, watching the painting evolve beneath her brush.
-Pat enjoys the constant challenge of keeping the white of the paper and using the transparency of watercolours to ultimately make the painting glow.
+Some of her inspiration comes from her view from the pillion/backseat of their motorcycle as she and husband Jim travel the Ontario countryside or American southwest.

 Michelle Eissler, BFA, OSA, SOVA, ASK

-Michelle Eissler was born in Mississauga and received an Art & Art History degree from the University of Toronto and a diploma from Sheridan College’s Illustration program.
+Michelle Eissler received an Art & Art History degree from the University of Toronto and a diploma from Sheridan College’s Illustration program.
 Her studio practice has focused on the exploration of semi-abstracted reality and surrealistic compositions through the fragmenting and interweaving of imagery.
 She has exhibited with McMichael Art Gallery, Visual Arts Mississauga, Peel Art Gallery, Quest Gallery, and at the Toronto Outdoor Art Exhibition, among others.
-In 2024, she was accepted as a member of the Ontario Society of Artists, Canada’s oldest working arts society.
-Her studio space is located at Alton Mill Arts Centre, Studio #203-EAST in Alton, Ontario, open to the public from Wednesday to Sunday.
+In 2023, she set up her new studio space at the Alton Mill Arts Centre, Studio #210 in Alton, Ontario, and has recently become a member of the Ontario Society of Artists, Canada’s oldest working arts society.

 Jacqueline England resides in the Mississauga, Ontario, area.
 She was born in Nottingham, England, and immigrated to Canada as a young child.
 She returned to the U.K. to further her education and while there, she became introduced to the world of horses and, as a young teen, spent many a day “mucking out”, grooming, riding and showing horses.
 She has worked in various mediums, such as pastel, watercolour, gouache, acrylic, graphite and oils but favours oils as she loves the intense colour that is achieved by using them.
 When she paints, it is imperative that she strive to create photo-realism, especially for her horses.
 As long as she can picture in her mind her hand moving over the body of a horse, she is able to achieve the height of realism she demands.
 Jacqueline’s greatest wish is that upon viewing her paintings, the viewer will be able to feel and see what she saw while painting all these gorgeous creatures of nature and to have a greater insight of the animal it portrays.